iboB/ibob.github.com/_drafts/coro-throw.md

 Ok, but since you want to target Apple clang (silly you), you accepted that you're storing the exception in a pointer and handling it later, right?
 Can this be done here, too?
 Yes it can!
 If you don't rethrow from `unhandled_exception`, you own the state.
 You can free it and there will be no leak.
 But when will you handle it?
 At the first suspension?
 What if there is none?
 But more importantly, this breaks RAII.
 Let me tell you why.

 A class and a coroutine are functionally (well... mostly) equivalent.
-Sure it's not practical to forget about coroutines and always use classes, but it can technically be done:
+Sure it's not practical to forget about classes and always use coroutines, but it can technically be done:

 ```cpp
 template <typename T, typename Alloc = std::allocator<T>>